-- Peering: getting connectivity to the network of other ISPs - ... and just that network, no other networks - Usually at zero cost (zero-settlement) - Transit: getting connectivity though the other ISP to other ISP networks - ... getting connectivity to rest of world (or part thereof) - Usually at cost (customer-provider relationship)
+- Peering: getting connectivity to the network of other ISPs - ... and just that network, no other networks - Usually at zero cost (zero-settlement) - Transit: getting connectivity though the other ISP to other ISP networks - ... getting connectivity to rest of world (or part thereof) - Usually with a monetary cost (customerprovider relationship)